5 benefits of brand consistency and how to maintain it

 While first impressions are important, staying consistent with your brand over time is what builds a loyal customer base that keeps coming back for more.

-Here are just a few of the things that make brand consistency important for business.
+Here are just a few of the benefits of brand consistency.

 1. Brand consistency makes you memorable